 - If the WindowsApps folder is located in C drive (the system drive), you’d better not delete it.

 - If the WindowsApps folder is contained in another drive, you can remove it anytime you want.

-As a result, it is completely safe to delete WindowsApps folder from any drive on your PC except the system drive.
-However, if you really need to delete the WindowsApps folder included in your C drive, you must make sure the apps contained in it are no longer useful and other programs will not use it.
+As a result, it is completely safe to delete the WindowsApps folder from any drive on your PC except the system drive.
+However, if you need to delete the WindowsApps folder included in your C drive, you must make sure the apps contained in it are no longer useful and other programs will not use it.
 Otherwise, your computer may encounter problems after the WindowsApps folder cleanup.

 How to Delete WindowsApps Folder

 When you’re trying to delete the WindowsApps folder, you may find you can’t access the WindowsApps folder.
 In this case, it requires you to have administrative rights to delete this folder.
 You can follow the next steps to take control of this folder.

 Method 1: Delete WindowsApps Folder with File Explorer

 Step 1: Press Win + E to open File Explorer.

 Step 2: Look for the WindowsApps folder on your computer.